Benjamin-Italiaander/My_Notes/Linux/yubikey/README.md

 ---

-# 🔑 YubiKey Bare Minimum
+# YubiKey Advanced quiqstart
 ### A Short Getting Started Guide (Linux CLI)

-In the following steps, I will show you what you should **at minimum configure** on your YubiKey before you start using it.
+In the following steps, I will show you what you should **at minimum configure** seperated per by each yubikey function.

 ## 📦 Installation